abdimk/CSharpWeatherApp/README.md

 </div>

 ## About
-<p>This app is built using WinForms in C#.
-It utilizes the Open-Meteo API for fetching weather data and OpenSourceMap for obtaining geocoordinate locations.you can find the executable file under </p>[this](https://github.com/abdimk/CSharpWeatherApp/tree/main/Compiledexe/setup.exe)
+This app is built using WinForms in C#.
+It utilizes the Open-Meteo API for fetching weather data and OpenSourceMap for obtaining geocoordinate locations.
+You can find the executable file under [this link](https://github.com/abdimk/CSharpWeatherApp/tree/main/Compiledexe/setup.exe).

 ### Clone the github repository